 When I returned to the dealership, the guy offered more than the initial quote and only $500 less than my buyout.
 Since I was getting out of my lease being way over the mileage, and getting free winter tires, and a hell of a discount, I did the deal that day and signed off.

 In the excitement, all of the paperwork we didn’t include the winter tires.
 In the initial price discussions, I proposed the same “no rims” approach to save the extra $500 charges and the manager agreed it was fine.
-So, on Monday, I went back to the dealership to hand in my car for the buyout to be completed, and had a chat with the manager.
+So, on Monday, I went back to the dealership to hand in my car for the buyout to be completed and had a chat with the manager.
 He realized he didn’t work that into the price and said he’d order the Mazda winter tires right away anyway as I was entitled to them.
 When I was talking about the tires with him on the weekend, he mentioned the winter tires were Michelin X-Ice tires, but when we talked about the tires on Monday, he said they were Dunlops.
 I asked him about the Michelins.
-He said, the Mazda promotion is for Dunlops, usually in the deal he tries to work it so they upgrade the customer to the better quality winter tire, which they stock every day in the service area.
+He said, the Mazda promotion is for Dunlops, but in the deal, he usually tries to work it so they upgrade the customer to the better quality winter tire, which they stock every day in the service area.